-It takes maybe… eight minutes to reach his bridge from my current campfire, and it’s not a hard run provided you’re careful.
-Once I arrive at his bridge, the pattern to kill him is easy – as with almost every moment in Dark Souls, what seems like an impossible battle is actually straightforward once you take a look around.
-Climb to the top of the bridge tower, up the ladder to the bridge tower’s tower, kill the two Skeleton Snipers, back down the ladder, lure out Taurus Demon, race back up to the bridge tower’s tower, perform a plunging attack as Taurus Demon arrives at the foot, repeat.
-I’ve only got to hit him four times, but so far I’ve managed two at most.
+It takes maybe… eight minutes to reach the Bridge Tower from my current campfire, and it’s not a hard run provided you’re careful.
+Similarly, the pattern to defeat Taurus Demon is pretty easy – as with almost every moment in Dark Souls, what seems like an impossible battle is actually straightforward once you take a look around

-Taurus Demon is challenging because even though he’s not particularly large, the bridge he lives on isn’t either.
-He takes up the whole damn thing.
-So I have difficulty rolling around him.
-The plunging attack gets his attention, but then I get tangled in his hooves trying to re-orient myself to get back to the ladder.
-I can take a hit or two before I have to resort to the Estus Flask (which is like a bottle of vodka, except that it heals you), but that healing move consumes precious seconds during which Taurus Demon is stomping me, or clubbing me with his stupid big club, or roaring at me, which may not sound so bad but his roar does damage.
-And I can’t stop playing until I kill him, because if I do, I’ll probably have lost my muscle memory by tomorrow and I won’t make it to his bridge on my first try and all those beautiful, beautiful souls left behind in the paste of innards that used to be me will be gone.
+Taurus Demon hits pretty hard, but what makes him a tough fight is the environment — he lives on a narrow bridge and takes up the whole damn thing, so I have difficulty rolling around him.
+The plunging attack does a lot of damage, but then I get tangled up in his hooves trying to re-orient myself to get back to the ladder.
+I can take a hit or two before I have to resort to taking a healing dose from my Estus Flask, but I prefer to do it from safety since taking a drink consumes precious seconds during which Taurus Demon is stomping me, or clubbing me with his stupid big club, or roaring at me, which may not sound so bad but his roar does damage.
+And I can’t stop playing until I kill him, because if I do, I’ll probably have lost my muscle memory by tomorrow and I won’t make it to his bridge on my first try and all those sweet, sweet souls left behind in the paste of innards that used to be me will be gone.

 I hate you, Taurus Demon.